We've rounded up the best and trendiest winter headbands you need to try this year.

 Gone are the days where ponytails were seen only as a convenient way to style your hair for the gym.
-Low ponytails are some of the easiest and most convenient styles around, but also some of the most versatile.
-They’ve become a staple look for some of our favorite celebrities and beauty icons.
+Low ponytails are some of the most versatile, low-maintenance styles around, but also some of the easiest for concealing oily roots.

 If you thought volume was reserved for high ponytails, think again.
 To achieve this style, gently tease hair at the crown before creating a loose ponytail.
 Once it’s secured, split the ponytail into two sections and backcomb each to create volume.

 For added texture, apply a finishing product like the Mizani Lived-In Finishing Spray.
 Complete the look with a few spritzes of medium hold hairspray.

 Attempting a fishtail braid is not for the faint of heart, but any hairstyle is achievable with a bit of practice.
 This tricky braid may require a bit more effort than the standard French style, but we love the look paired with an elegant side ponytail.
 It’s perfect for a summer wedding or a formal event.

 Once you’ve fully completed the braid and secured the ponytail, gently loosen a few strands toward the front to create a soft, face framing finish.

 Thanks to a recent revival of all things ‘90s, grunge is back and better than ever.
 The best part?
 Since grunge styles are defined by undone, messy looks, they work best with second (or third!) day hair.

 Begin by brushing through dry hair to remove any tangles.
 Enhance volume by applying a generous amount of texturizing spray through your strands, then pull your hair back into a basic low pony and secure it with a clear hair tie.

 Once the ponytail is secured, move about 2 inches down and fasten another hair tie.
 Repeat this down the length of your ponytail until you reach the end.
 Be sure to leave an even amount of space between each hair tie for a symmetrical look.